Hamada-Ibrahim/Deep-Spatiotemporal-Human-Activity-Recognition-Using-an-Optimized-3D-CNN-Model/README.md

 In evaluation step, the method classification_report() is used for precision, recall, F1-score.
 Also, confusion_matrix() method is used to plotted with seaborn.

 Usage Instructions:
-The used datasets are placed in the correct path in Kaggle input section.
+The used dataset are placed in the correct path in Kaggle input section.

 Requirements:
 The proposed models need the following dependencies: